 where $P^{\mu}, \bar{P}^{\mu}$ are the initial and the final four-momenta of the Tachyon receiver and $p^{\mu}$ is the four-momenta of the Tachyon.
 We choose the following ansatz for $P^{\mu}, \bar{P}^{\mu}$

 which leads to the following equations for the different kinds of Tachyonic signals

 Notice that the momentum conservation do not hold simultaneously for tachyonic signals moving forwards and backwards in-time.
-Therefore, for tachyons moving forward in-time, we must have $m > 0$ but for tachyonic signals moving backwards in-time momentum conservation doesn't hold unless the receiver is made of negative mass i.e. $M < 0$.
-This implies that we must have the following selection-rule
+Therefore, for tachyons moving forward in-time, we must have $m > 0$.
+But for tachyonic signals of $m > 0$ moving backwards in-time, momentum conservation doesn't hold unless the receiver is made of negative mass i.e. $M < 0$.
+This implies that, in general, we must have the following selection-rule

 to ensure that only the tachyonic signals that move forward in-time are absorbed in the frame of the receiver in an absorption process.
 Let us now discuss tachyonic emission.
-Consider a Tachyon emitter made of ordinary matter of rest mass $M$ emitting a tachyon so that from momentum conservation, we have
+Consider a Tachyon emitter made of ordinary matter of rest mass $M$ emitting a tachyon.
+From momentum conservation, we then have